amterp/stid/README.md

 Generating FIDs is very fast!
 There's no state or locking - they'll generate as fast as your CPU can go!

-Benchmarking on an Apple M2 Pro, I get ~235 nanoseconds / op, or around 4-5 million IDs per second.
+[Benchmarking](./benchmarks) on an Apple M2 Pro, I get ~240 nanoseconds / op, or around 4-5 million IDs per second.

 ## Contributing 🙏